iann0036/tf-cfn-provider/docs/providers/netlify/DeployKey.md

 # Terraform::Netlify::DeployKey

-Creates a new netlify deploy key, typically used by the `netlify_site` resource.
+Creates a new netlify deploy key, typically used by the `Terraform::Netlify::Site` resource.

 ## Properties

-TBC

 ## See Also